frozzare/ungarorelsehindrade.se/README.md

 ### WP CLI

-ungarh works with [WP-CLI](http://wp-cli.org) just like any other WordPress project would. ungarh includes `wp-cli.yml` configuration file and is configure to run in `web/wp` directory.
+This project works with [WP-CLI](http://wp-cli.org) just like any other WordPress project would. ungarh includes `wp-cli.yml` configuration file and is configure to run in `web/wp` directory.
 Use this config file for any further [configuration](http://wp-cli.org/config/).

 You can use [vassh](https://github.com/x-team/vassh) to run WP CLI command outside of Vagrant or use [wp-cli-ssh](https://github.com/x-team/wp-cli-ssh).